-Bill ID/Topic Location Summary Position AB 1142 Friedman D Regional transportation plans: transportation network companies.
-6/19/2019-S. E. U., & C. 6/19/2019-Re- referred to Coms. on E., U. & C. and JUD.
-(1)Existing law requires designated transportation planning agencies to, among other things, prepare and adopt a regional transportation plan.
+Bill ID/Topic Location Summary Position AB 1142 Friedman D Regional transportation plans.
+5/1/2019- S. TRANS.
+5/1/2019-Referred to Com. on TRANS.
+Existing law requires designated transportation planning agencies to, among other things, prepare and adopt a regional transportation plan.
 Existing law requires a regional transportation plan to include a policy element, an action element, a financial element, and, if the transportation planning agency is also a metropolitan planning organization, a sustainable communities strategy.
 Under existing law, the policy element describes the transportation issues in the region, identifies and quantifies regional needs, and describes the desired short-range and long-range transportation goals, as well as pragmatic objective and policy statements.
 Existing law authorizes the policy element of transportation planning agencies with populations that exceed 200,000 persons to quantify a set of specified indicators.
 This bill would authorize the inclusion of an additional indicator regarding measures of policies to increase use of existing transit.
-This bill contains other related provisions and AB 1157 Burke D Time Deposit Program: report.
-5/17/2019-A. 2 YEAR 5/17/2019-Failed Deadline pursuant to Rule 61(a)(5).
-(Last location was APPR.
-SUSPENSE FILE on 5/16/2019)(May be acted upon Jan 2020) other existing laws.
-Existing law, which is known as the Time Deposit Program, requires the Treasurer, if possible, to deposit state money into an eligible bank.
-Existing law defines eligible bank to mean a bank selected by the Treasurer that meets certain requirements, including that it received an overall rating of not less than satisfactory in its most recent evaluation by the appropriate federal financial supervisory agency of the bank's record of meeting the credit needs of the state's communities, including low- and moderate-income neighborhoods.This bill, on or before January 1, 2022, and on or before January 1 each year thereafter, would require the Treasurer to submit a report to the Legislature on the Time Deposit Program, as provided.
+AB 1157 Burke D Time Deposit Program: report. to Rule 61(a)(5).
+(Last location was Existing law, which is known as the Time Deposit Program, requires the Treasurer, if possible, to deposit state money into an eligible bank.
+Existing law defines eligible bank to mean a bank selected by the Treasurer that meets certain requirements, including that it received an overall rating of not less than satisfactory in its most recent evaluation by the appropriate federal financial supervisory agency of the bank's record of meeting the credit needs of the state's communities, including low- and moderate-income neighborhoods.
+This bill, on or before January 1, 2022, and on or before January 1 each year thereafter, would require the Treasurer to submit a report to the Legislature on the Time Deposit Program, as provided.